isomerpages/htx-ncada/index.md

 ---
 layout: homepage
-title: Title
+title: National Council Against Drug Abuse
-description: An Isomer site of the Singapore Government
+description: The official website of the National Council Against Drug Abuse (NCADA), Singapore.
 image: /images/isomer-logo.svg
 permalink: /
 notification: "Be wary of any SMSes claiming to be from NCADA seeking your